currentkylie/Homestretch-Hackathon/README.md

 October 7, 2016

-On October 7, come to the hackathon ready to pitch your idea, vote, and join a team.
+Come to the hackathon ready to pitch your idea, vote, and join a team.
 We want to build and ship as much as possible, so we will move quickly through the idea generation and team forming phases.

 Anatomy of a Two-minute Homestretch Hackathon Pitch